Unique Example of Schema

 text ever since the 1500s, when an unknown printer took a galley of type

-</div> <div class="review" id="review2"> <h3>Another Review Title</h3> <h4>Reviewed on: 2017-07-01</h4> <h4>by: Author Name #2</h4> <h4>Review Rating: 5</h4><h4>Max Rating: 5"</h4> <p>Second Review Body...Lorem Ipsum is simply dummy text of the printing and
+and scrambled it to make a type specimen book.</p> </div> <div class="review" id="review2"> <h3>Another Review Title</h3> <h4>Reviewed on: 2017-07-01</h4> <h4>by: Author Name #2</h4> <h4>Review Rating: 5</h4><h4>Max Rating: 5"</h4> <p>Second Review Body...Lorem Ipsum is simply dummy text of the printing and

 typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text